The “Bumper-to-Bumper” Security Solution of POS Systems?

 November 01, 2017

-(P2PE) was standardized by the PCI Security Standards Council, many thought it would become the be-all end-all security solution they needed.
+When Point-to-point encryption (P2PE) was standardized by the PCI Security Standards Council, many thought it would become the be-all end-all security solution they needed.
 It would protect customer data and relieve some of the burden of PCI compliance on the merchant.

 As with anything that sounds too good to be true, proceed with caution.